apat20/PyScLERP/README.md

 # PyScLERP
-Python code to compute a path in SE(3), given an initial and a final pose, using Screw Linear Interpolation (ScLERP).
+Python code to compute a path in SE(3), given an initial and a final pose, using Screw Linear Interpolation (ScLERP) also known as Dual Quaternion Interpolation.
 Examples of using ScLERP for computing a path in SE(3) for the tasks of pivoting and sliding a cuboid can be seen below:
 ![](https://github.com/apat20/PyScLERP/blob/main/gifs/PyScLERP_gifs_v1.gif)

+Please note that both the examples above are single constant screw motions.
+The key advantage of using Screw Linear Interpolation (ScLERP) is that it allows to satisfy the task-related constraints kinematically.
+For example, while pivoting a cuboid about one of its edges, we have to ensure that edge maintains contact with the environment throughout the motion.

+More generally, as per Chasles' theorem, any rigid body motion in SE(3) can be approximated arbitrarily closely by a sequence of constant screw motions [3].
 For more details please refer to our papers and if you find them useful please cite our work:

 ```